-The Takeovers Code is based on a fundamental rule which prevents any person from becoming the holder or controller of more than 20% of the voting rights in a Code company except in a manner permitted by the Takeovers Code.
+The Takeovers Code is based on a fundamental rule which prevents any person from becoming the holder or rights in a Code company except in a manner permitted by the Takeovers Code.
 If any person already holds more than 20% then that holding cannot be increased except as permitted by the Takeovers Code.